jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### LXQT

-The LXQT project was started as the LXDE project in 2006 by Hong Jen Yee.
+The LXQT project was started as the LXDE[^39] project in 2006 by Hong Jen Yee.
 This desktop environment is even more spartan than Xfce and is one step above a window manager.
 LXDE's focus is on making laptops or PCs made in the last decade usable for modern Linux.
 The lead developer Hong Jen Yee had disagreements with the direction GTK+ 3 was taking and moved his development team to merger with another desktop enviroment, razor-qt.
 This produced a new desktop environemnt called LXQT.
 The LUbunut distribution uses LQXT as its default desktop environement on top of modern Ubuntu.

 ### Budgie